Eacred/eacrdata/db/dcrpg/README.md

 and performance optimization is done with PostgreSQL in mind.

-[Experimental support for CockroachDB](https://github.com/Eacred/eacrdata/issues/1291) was added for ecrdata 5.0.
+[Experimental support for CockroachDB](https://github.com/Eacred/eacrdata/issues/1291) was added for eacrdata 5.0.
 However, compared to a well-configure PostgreSQL backend, CoackroachDB performance is suboptimal.
 See the [CockroachDB support issue](https://github.com/Eacred/eacrdata/issues/1291) for more information.